linkedweb/full-auth-api/README.md

 ### Deployment on Digitalocean:

 -   to deploy, go to the following link [HERE](https://www.youtube.com/watch?v=2pZmxh8Tf78)
--   next go to the the timestamp at `2:47:14`, this is where I show the Digitalocean deployment
+-   next go to the timestamp at `2:47:14`, this is where I show the Digitalocean deployment